awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell320.md

 **Note**
 In this tutorial, we use Ubuntu 16\.04 for developing and debugging applications for the Marvell MW320\.
 Other operating systems might work, but are not officially supported\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.
+See [First steps](freertos-prereqs.md) for instructions\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 ## Overview<a name="w14aab7c25c23c13"></a>